terra-money/docs/src/README.md

   <a href="/docs/blocks" class="card">
     <img src="/img/icon_troubleshooting.svg"/>
     <div class="title">
-      Validator
+      Contribute to Core
     </div>
     <div class="text">
-      Figure out how to troubleshoot some common problems.
+      Hack on the latest version of Terra Core, the node software for Terra.
     </div>
   </a>
   <a href="/docs/keys" class="card">
     <img src="/img/icon_validator.svg"/>
     <div class="title">
-      Application Developer
+      Run a Validator
     </div>
     <div class="text">
-      Become a validator and earn delegation commissions in exchange for securing the network.
+      Become a validator and earn delegation commissions in exchange for helping secure the network.
     </div>
   </a>
   <a href="/docs/websockets" class="card">
     <img src="/img/icon_smartcontract.svg"/>
     <div class="title">
-      Terra Core Contributor
+      Write Smart Contracts
     </div>
     <div class="text">
       Learn about how to write smart contracts for creating financial dApps on Terra.